 This article is a follow up from: Innovative Cloud PLC Communication Using Modbus TCP/IP and Losant.

 In the article above, we introduced a high-level example of how Modbus TCP integrates with the Losant Enterprise IoT Platform.
-Since most PLCs aren't publically accessible to the cloud, we introduced an edge gateway device to facilitate the integration.
+Since most PLCs aren't publicly accessible to the cloud, we introduced an edge gateway device to facilitate the integration.
 We will now take a technical dive into the integration and build an example application to demonstrate how the two systems talk to one another.

 Let’s start with the following diagram: